-The covenant prohibiting additional indebtedness allows for the issuance of unsecured debt of up to \$250.0 million in the form of senior unsecured notes and, in connection with any such issuance, the reduction of the borrowing base by 25% of the stated principal amount of each such issuance.
+The covenant prohibiting additional indebtedness allows for the issuance of unsecured debt of up to \$400.0 million in the form of senior unsecured notes and, in connection with any such issuance, the reduction of the borrowing base by 25% of the stated principal amount of each such issuance.
 A borrowing base reduction in connection with such issuance may require a portion of the outstanding principal of the loan to be repaid.

-The lenders may accelerate all of the indebtedness under the credit agreement upon the occurrence and during the continuance of any event of default.
-The credit agreement contains customary events of default, including non-payment, breach of covenants, materially incorrect representations, crossdefault, bankruptcy and change of control.
-There are no cure periods for events of default due to non-payment of principal and breaches of negative and financial covenants, but non-payment of interest and breaches of certain affirmative covenants are subject to customary cure periods.
+As of December 31, 2017, we were in compliance with all financial covenants under our credit agreement.
+The lenders may accelerate all of the indebtedness under our revolving credit facility upon the occurrence and during the continuance of any event of default.
+The credit agreement contains customary events of default, including non-payment, breach of covenants, materially incorrect representations, cross-default, bankruptcy and change of control.
+With certain specified exceptions, the terms and provisions of our credit agreement generally may be amended with the consent of the lenders holding a majority of the outstanding loans or commitments to lend.